Kotlin/kotlinx.serialization/README.md

 }

 dependencies {
-    implementation "org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.2"
+    implementation "org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.3"
 }
 ```

->We also provide `kotlinx-serialization-core` artifact that contains all serialization API but does not have bundled serialization format with it
+>We also provide `kotlinx-serialization-core` artifact that contains all serialization API but does not have a bundled serialization format with it

 ### Android